Becoming an Optician in Vermont

 The New England area does not offer many post-secondary educational programs for opticians, so many people in Vermont opt for a three-year apprenticeship under a licensed optician.
 Before becoming an apprentice, you will need to fill out an Optician Training Application and submit the required $50 fee along with the application.

-While there are no on-campus optician program offerings in Vermont, the Penn Foster Career School offers an online Optician Career Diploma Program that can be completed in as little as seven months.
+While there are no on-campus optician program offerings in Vermont, Penn Foster College offers an online Optician Exam Prep Career Diploma Program that can be completed in as little as seven months.
 While this particular program will provide you with the skills necessary to become a licensed optician, you will still need to complete an apprenticeship under a licensed optician.

 Outlook and Salaries for Opticians in Vermont

-According to the Bureau of Labor Statistics (BLS), there were approximately 80 people employed as opticians in Vermont in 2017.
-Additionally, there were 260 people working as ophthalmic medical technicians and 100 employed optometrists in the same year.
-It’s predicted that jobs for licensed opticians in the state of Vermont will grow by 6.3 percent through the year 2024.
+According to the Bureau of Labor Statistics (BLS), there were approximately 70 people employed as opticians in Vermont in 2021.
+Additionally, 170 people were working as ophthalmic medical technicians, and 110 employed optometrists in the same year.

 Salaries in Vermont by Occupation